 The COVID-19 pandemic hit countries around the world in the blink of an eye.
 Governments had to respond at unprecedented speed to limit the damage the virus could cause.
 The priority was, quite rightly, to protect citizens’ health and the integrity of their health systems.
 Arguably, particularly for those governments which were slow off the mark, there was no time for public engagement on whether this was the right response or how the lockdown should be implemented.

 This is no longer true.
-As Katherine Wright said in her recent post, ‘In recent conversations I’ve been dismayed to hear the argument that “there isn’t time to do engagement” in the UK given the urgency of much COVID-19 research.‘
+As Katharine Wright said in her recent post, ‘In recent conversations I’ve been dismayed to hear the argument that “there isn’t time to do engagement” in the UK given the urgency of much COVID-19 research.‘

 Any action we take as a country needs the vast majority of us to follow the rules laid out by the Government or we risk seeing the virus spread further and faster, killing more people and overwhelming the health service.